Clear the Counter Pile With a Tickler File

-Just about every mom I know has something on the kitchen counter called “the pile.”
+Just about every adult I know has something on the kitchen counter called “the pile.”

-You’ve surely seen one.
-It’s generally stocked full of receipts, original art work, birthday party invitations, advertisements, coupons, and the like, and if you’re one of the lucky moms sporting a counter pile, you’ve certainly plowed through it on numerous occasions–looking for that community holiday flier or the reminder card from the dentist office.
+You know them: it’s usually stocked full of receipts, original art work, birthday party invites, ads, coupons, and the like, and if you’re one of the lucky ones sporting said counter pile, you’ve definitely plowed through it on numerous occasions, looking for that holiday flyer or the dentist office reminder card you know is there.

-Today I’m going to show you a trick that virtually eliminates the time-sensitive items from your counter pile.
+Let me show you a trick that virtually eliminates the time-sensitive items from your counter pile.
 It’s called a Tickler File, and you can have yours set up in minutes.
-Quite honestly, it will change your paper-sorting life.
+It’ll change your paper-sorting life.

-Reference paperwork with a “Tickler Symbol” on your calendar.
+2. Reference Paper With a “Tickler Symbol” on Your Calendar.

 Then simply place those time-sensitive papers in the appropriate month’s folder.